What do you think of when you hear "rhubarb?"

 - Jams!
 Rhubarb jams and marmalades are amazing, especially paired with the right foods!
 You can make your own or buy a version with REAL ingredients to use in meals like this "Jam the Lamb" with minted rhubarb marmalade!

 - Of course, there is dessert!
-Combined with strawberries, rhubarb makes a fantastic Strawberry Rhubarb Crumble that would even impress Grandma!
+Combined with strawberries, rhubarb makes a fantastic Strawberry Rhubarb Crumble - a healthier version of what Grandma used to make!

 Type of pan?